ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/program.md

 ## Introduction

-The Rust FFI bindings for both Program ans Symbol serve as a "shallow wrapper" around the underlying C++ implementation.
+The Rust FFI bindings for both Program d Symbol serve as a "shallow wrapper" around the underlying C++ implementation.
 These bindings provide a straightforward Rust interface that directly calls functions from a C++ library, effectively bridging Rust and C++ operations.
 The Rust layer handles simple interface translations without delving into complex logic or data structures, which are managed on the C++ side.
 This design ensures efficient data handling, memory management, and execution while utilizing the existing backend directly via C++.

 The following would list the implemented Rust functionality with some examples paralleling those given in the [original program overview](../primitives/program.md).
 # Symbol